 “We’re all curious and interested in learning.
 We love to discover.
 And we’re a little irreverent,” Dan says of his group with a chuckle.

-As Go Ahead Group Coordinators, Dan and his wife Karen have been organizing trips around the world with their close-knit group of friends for the past 17 years.
+As Go Ahead Group Coordinators, Dan and his wife Karen have been organizing trips around the world with their close-knit group of friends for more than 17 years.
 Shared interests bring these travelers together—they’re constantly socializing, whether that means enjoying a meal, going to the theater, or attending book club.
 “Word of mouth just spreads when you’re all enthusiastic and passionate about the same things,” says Dan.
 When they’re not traveling, they get together often to talk, laugh, share travel pictures, and learn from each other.
 Then, when they set out to see the world each year, they love the effect that exploring new cultures has on bringing them even closer.

 Making it your own